 Mitchel Joachim seeks to integrate ecological design, but Dr. Joachim wins Time Magazine’s Best Invention (2007) for work with Smart Cities Group Compacted Car.
-As a partner in the nonprofit design organization Terreform, Fab Tree Hab project, an so on, he baits the Sprawl vs. Urban Center debate as a choice: is it better to spread over the landscape or produce dense compact cities.
-Aside from the “unstoppably both” answer and the more jargon than juice issue, is anything going on here other than too much talent chasing after too much money or is it more hubris.
-I’m talking about the kind of technology that is embedded in Tom Perkins’ Maltese Falcon (the $100M sailing ship that can be sailed by one person) Even he is embarrassed.
+As a partner in the nonprofit design organization Terreform, Fab Tree Hab project, and so on, he baits the Sprawl vs. Urban Center debate as a choice: is it better to spread over the landscape or produce dense, compact cities.
+Aside from the “unstoppably both” answer and the more jargon than juice issue, is anything going on here other than too much talent chasing after too much money, or is it more hubris?
+I’m talking about the kind of technology embedded in Tom Perkins’ Maltese Falcon (the $100M sailing ship that one person can sail).
+Even he is embarrassed.

 Mike Davis would seriously disagree about the “urban solution” to the “global challenge” question in Planet of Slums.
-As an urban theorist Davis takes a global approach to the poverty that dominates the planet’s urban population.
+As an urban theorist, Davis takes a global approach to the poverty that dominates the planet’s urban population.
 The list is growing from Cape Town and Caracas to Casablanca and Khartoum.
-Davis argues health, justice and social issues associated with gargantuan slums like Mexico City’s estimated population of 4 million seem invisible in world politics.
-He writes, “The demonizing rhetoric of the various international wars on terrorism, drugs, and crime are so much semantic apartheid: they construct epistemological walls around gecekondus, favelas, and chawls that disable any honest debate about the daily violence of economic exclusion.”
-Statistics showing the number of “megaslums” or “when shanty-towns and squatter communities merge in continuous belts of informal housing and poverty, usually on the urban periphery” have been forming since the 1960s.
-Davis paints a bleak picture of the upward trend in urbanization and a severely negative outlook for urban slum-dwellers.
+Davis argues health, justice, and social issues associated with gargantuan slums like Mexico City’s estimated population of 4 million seem invisible in world politics.
+He writes, “The demonizing rhetoric of the various international wars on terrorism, drugs, and crime is so much semantic apartheid: they construct epistemological walls around gecekondus, favelas, and chawls that disable any honest debate about the daily violence of economic exclusion.”
+Statistics showing the number of “mega slums” or “when shanty-towns and squatter communities merge in continuous belts of informal housing and poverty, usually on the urban periphery” have been forming since the 1960s.
+Davis paints a bleak picture of urbanization’s upward trend and a severely negative outlook for urban slum-dwellers.

 Matthew Kahn wrote Green Cities: Urban Growth and Environment to frame the process of rapid urban growth and sprawl as a source of concern about economic exclusion and environmental health.
 Are they mutually exclusive?
 Most policies pursue both, but Kahn suggests it is naive to do so.
 Is Kahn the best for asking the tough questions about the costs?

-Peter Newman and Isabella Jennings most recent work is, Cities as Sustainable Ecosystems, Principals and Practices.
-(2007) This book explores urban design as resource for streaming energy, materials, and information into a new urban system.
-Newman and Jennings recognize that “a system” can only be described in terms of larger more complex systems.
-In this brief introduction (296p), urbanization as a system presents a series of human/non-human “man against nature” interactions that are being inexorably overwhelmed by the larger ecosystem.
-Nevertheless, Newman and Jennings make a case for an urban solution to the global challenge that is compelling.
+Peter Newman and Isabella Jennings most recent work is Cities as Sustainable Ecosystems, Principals and Practices.
+(2007) This book explores urban design as a resource for streaming energy, materials, and information into a new urban system.
+Newman and Jennings recognize that “a system” can only be described in larger, more complex systems.
+In this brief introduction (296p), urbanization as a system presents a series of human/non-human “man against nature” interactions inexorably overwhelmed by the larger ecosystem.
+Nevertheless, Newman and Jennings make a case for an urban solution to the compelling global challenge.

 Kim Moody has prepared a detailed summary of political/fiscal policy From Welfare State to Real Estate: Regime Change in New York City 1974 to the Present.
 (2007).
 The book summarizes the transformation of political and fiscal power by the Financial Control Board following the 1974 Fiscal Crisis.
-Since then, the budgetary powers of New York City Planning Commission and the Department of City Planning’s are in the hands of the New York State government whose “fiscal order” has become a national embarrassment.
+Since then, the New York City Planning Commission and the Department of City Planning’s budgetary powers are in the hands of the New York State government, whose “fiscal order” has become a national embarrassment.
 Several questions require development as follows: Even though he believes it is “nearly too late” to make policy changes that would effectively address the economic “bifurcation” of New York, we are compelled to ask what might be done?
-How would he implement a regional strategy that also recognizes the impoverishment of older urban centers throughout the region?
+How would he implement a regional strategy that also recognizes older urban centers’ impoverishment throughout the region?

 ULI’s Army (always used their Dollars and Cents series but this caught my eye)

 Getting Density Right: Tools for Creating Vibrant Compact Development.
-The tools for compact development, are in place for New York City, yet walkable communities remain strangely incomplete.
+The compact development tools are in place for New York City, yet walkable communities remain strangely incomplete.
 What is missing?
-According to NMHC, the key to improvements is leadership from local officials and neighborhood activists.
+According to NMHC, the key to improvements will be better leadership from local officials and neighborhood activists.
 The “frontline” obstacles to compact development are many.
 A review of this resource is needed.
 Get it, read it, report and review.
-Its $40 with a DVD of start up presentation materials.
+It’s $40 with a DVD of start-up presentation materials.

 Robert Wright in Nonzero – The Logic of Human Destiny (New York: Pantheon Books 2000) draws parallels between the trials and errors in the evolution of life and the determination of human culture to form a moral architecture.
-The competitiveness for “place” through the manipulation of resources ultimately demands a social, if not moral framework for trade and exchange.
+The competitiveness for “place” through manipulating resources ultimately demands a social, if not a moral, trade and exchange framework.

-For the most part this relationship is the stuff of embedded knowledge – that which we “just know” but don’t talk much about in our day-to-day discourses.
-Wright suggests this social data frames the trajectories of community through selection.
+For the most part, this relationship is the stuff of embedded knowledge that we “just know” but don’t talk much about in our day-to-day discourses.
+Wright suggests this social data frames the trajectories of the community through selection.
 Well examined, these processes become predictable and will ultimately lead to nonzero.
 Why?
-Our capacity to produce increased system complexity is grounded in the reality of trends in the evolution of organic form.
+Our capacity to produce increased system complexity is grounded in the reality of trends and organic form evolution over thousands of years.
 It is also a confirmation of the inevitability of convergences in the emergence of civilizations.

-Life as we know it emerged from the inorganic to organic, to biological, and ultimately to physiological specializations producing the psychological – the mind.
-In this continuum, the next stages of human history will be defined by globalization of trade and communication technologies.
+As we know, life emerged from the inorganic to organic, to biological, and ultimately to physiological specializations producing the psychological – the mind.
+In this continuum, the next stages of human history will be defined by the globalization of trade and communication technologies.
 Yet, is the human transcendental destiny defined by expanding our potential to shop?
-Is this a world with meaning, is it worth having?
+Is this a world with meaning?
+Is it worth having?
 Where is the glue to bind these survival and pleasure imperatives to a moral reality?
 The argument in Nonzero is the application of design as the teleological determinant.

-The nearly irredeemable corruptions of systems that would process and manipulate physical material, including DNA may be balanced best by seeding human capacity with the information management resources to see, feel and define the spiritual transformations that are interwoven into these choices.
-We are now entitled to answer “of what community am I and my family a part?
-We should also be entitled to ask and answer “of what community will I become a part by the making of these choices?”
+The nearly irredeemable corruptions of systems that would process and manipulate physical material, including DNA, are balanced best by seeding human capacity with the information management resources to see, feel, and define the interwoven refined transformations into these choices.
+We are now entitled to answer “of what community am I a member?
+We should also be entitled to ask and answer “of what community will I become a member by the making of these choices?”

 In Makeshift Metropolis by Witold Rybczynski allows his teaching ability to lay down a lecture without admitting that at this stage in human history — people really need to be protected from what they want — Americans especially.
-As other top-level designers who succeed in a big way, I think Rybczunski writes to compromise with the realities of this success as a teaching moment.
-You see it in the choices he makes to think once again on his own terms, or at least free of his clients terms in a way that justifies the work of being incremental in the urban landscape.
+Like other top-level designers who succeed in a big way, I think Rybczunski writes to compromise with this success’s realities as a teaching moment.
+You see it in the choices he makes to think once again on his own terms, or at least free of his client’s terms in a way that justifies the work of being incremental in the urban landscape.

-The urban world is a physical and intellectual experience that fuels periods of vast prosperity, civic responsibility, investor confidence and an intangible sense of â€œpride of placeâ€ regardless of economic status.
-Cities are catalyst for millions of experimental expressions of human thought and desire.
-They range from the myopia of projects for rapid capital returns to the grand visions of a civil self-reforming society.
+The urban world is a physical and intellectual experience that fuels periods of vast prosperity, civic responsibility, investor confidence, and an intangible sense of â€œpride of placeâ€ regardless of economic status.
+Cities are catalysts for millions of experimental expressions of human thought and desire.
+They range from the myopia of projects for rapid capital returns to civil self-reforming society’s grand visions.
 Within these many experiments, perhaps the greatest question confronting the expansion of global urbanism is whether it is capable of containment.
-Is the city a physical entity that can stop expanding.
-Were this possible, it would give the city-entity a new ultimate purpose to focus on the intellectual capacity of humankind and to recognize one key priority.
+Is the city a physical entity that can stop expanding?
+Were this possible, it would give the city-entity a new ultimate purpose to focus on humankind’s intellectual capacity and to recognize one key priority.
 Protecting the diversity of the wilderness requires separation.

-I fear, like so many before him, that Witold Rybczynski will force himself or will be forced into the survivalist fringe of Paolo Soleri’s Arcosanti or the anarchy of Larry Harvey’s Black Rock City to be true to his word.
-One is physical proof of intellect the other is a call to the intellect for proof, both illustrate how messy humans will get just to make a disjointed point.
+Like so many before him, I fear that Witold Rybczynski will force himself or will be forced into the survivalist fringe of Paolo Soleri’s Arcosanti or the anarchy of Larry Harvey’s Black Rock City to be true to his word.
+One is physical proof of intellect.
+The other is a call to the intellect for proof.
+Both illustrate how messy humans (OK, just architects) will get to make a disjointed point.